-Transfer Student- Transfer students are those with any post-high college credit.
+Transfer Student - Transfer students are those who have earned college credit, following high school graduation.
 Students must complete and submit a North Central Missouri College application for admission online or by paper form.
 Students must also submit an official transcript from their high school and all prior institutions; however, if an associate's or bachelor's degree has been earned, the high school transcript requirement is waived.
 A \$20 application fee is required.

-Returning Student- Returning students are those who have previously attended North Central Missouri College (not including dual credit).
+Returning Student - Returning students are those who have previously attended North Central Missouri College (not including dual credit).
 If the student has attended other institutions, official transcripts from each institution will be required.
-If the student has been absent from NCMC for LESS THAN five years (and has not graduated from NCMC) they must submit a student information update form to the Registrar's office and provide any updated college transcripts prior to re-enrollment.
-For those who have not attended NCMC within the past five years or who have graduated from a certificate or degree program at NCMC, a re-admittance application will be required in addition to any updated college transcripts.
+If it has been LESS THAN five years since attending NCMC (with no NCMC degree/certificate earned), a student must submit a Student Information Update Form to the Registrar's Office and provide any updated college transcripts prior to re-enrollment.
+If it has been FIVE YEARS OR MORE since attending NCMC or the student graduated with an NCMC degree or certificate, a Re-Admittance Application will be required, in addition to any updated college transcripts.
 No application fee is required.

-Former/Current NCMC Dual Credit Student- Former NCMC dual credit students may complete the Previous NCMC Dual Credit Student Application to avoid paying the admission fee.
-A final, official high school transcript must be submitted.
-No application fee is required.
+Former/Current NCMC Dual Credit Student - Former NCMC dual credit students may complete the Previous NCMC Dual Credit Student Application to avoid paying the admission fee.
+A final, official high school transcript must be submitted.\ No application fee is required.
 If college credit has been earned at other institutions, students must submit an official transcript from each institution.

-High school transcripts may be mailed or emailed from the registrar or high school counselor's office directly to the NCMC admissions office.
-The high school transcript must contain a signature in order to be considered official.
-To verify A+, the transcript must also include the A+ stamp.
-All transcripts from higher education institutions must be mailed or submitted through an official electronic service (no emailed copies will be accepted from higher education institutions).
+High school transcripts may be mailed or emailed directly from the high school to the NCMC Admissions Office.
+The high school transcript must contain a signature.
+To verify A+, the transcript must include the A+ stamp.\ All transcripts from higher education institutions must be mailed or submitted through an official electronic service (no emailed copies will be accepted from higher education institutions).
 Faxed copies will NOT be accepted from either high schools or higher education institutions.

+\2019 graduates not meeting the EOC A+ requirements, but all other high school requirements, must have a letter accompany their transcript verifying temporary A+ qualification.

-Visiting Student- A visiting student is one who is also attending another accredited college or university.
-In order to be eligible, students must provide an official transcript from their current institution.
-Please note: If courses needed to meet a prerequisite requirement were taken at an institution other than the current institution, the student will also need to provide an official transcript from that institution.
-(High school transcripts are not required.)
-Transcripts will be evaluated for prerequisite purposes only.
+Visiting Student - A visiting student is one who is also attending another accredited college or university.
+Visiting students must complete the Admissions Application and submit a \$20 application fee.
+Visiting students must also provide an official transcript from their current institution.\ High school transcripts are not required.\\ Transcripts will be evaluated for prerequisite purposes only.

 The visiting student is responsible for making certain that a course taken at NCMC is not a repeat of a course previously completed at another institution.
 If required to meet a prerequisite, official placement scores (i.e. ACT, Accuplacer) from within the past three years will also be required.
-These students must complete the application for admission online or by paper form.
-A \$20 application fee is applicable.
-Financial Aid/A+ scholarship students: Please follow the transfer student guidelines.
-Please note: Non degree-seeking students are ineligible to receive the A+ Scholarship, Title IV Federal Aid, Missouri State Aid, and may be ineligible for other types of financial aid.

-If a visiting student becomes a degree-seeking student with NCMC in the future, they will be required to follow the transfer student guidelines
+If a visiting student becomes a degree-seeking student with NCMC in the future, they will be required to follow the transfer student guidelines.

+\If courses needed to meet a prerequisite requirement were taken at an institution other than the current institution, the student will also need to provide an official transcript from that institution.